BMW-lab-MSU/drone_lidar_spec/README.md

 💻 Stores scripts for running larger scale jobs on Tempest.

 ### specs
 📊 Contains code for generating spectrograms.
+Generates annotations as well.
+More details can be found in the [specs/README.md](specs/README.md) file.

 ## Docker 🐳
 The Docker image is contained here.
 For use at MSU, the image was converted to an Apptainer image so it could be run on Tempest (MSU HPC).